Employment

 - Enjoy working with youth?

-- Do you have a good public speaking voice, outgoing personality, sense of humor and a ready smile?
+- Do you have a good public speaking voice, an outgoing personality, a sense of humour and a ready smile?

 - Can you multi-task and create order out of chaos?

-- Do you have a background of youth work, science, swimming, paddling, team-work and first-aid?
+- Do you have a background in youth work, science, swimming, paddling, teamwork and first-aid?

 - Is the environment, water and climate change an interest of yours?